ICT4LT

 How often would you have to gain access to the computer network room for writing with a word-processor to be a valid exercise?

-Students could build up from a series of original texts, each of which combines sets of related topics, e.g. one text could be entitled "Me and my family" and cover such topics as the home, pets, siblings, personal descriptions, routine activities, leisure activities, chores, pocket money, holidays.
+Students could build up from a series of original texts, each of which combines sets of related topics, e.g. one text could be titled "Me and my family" and cover such topics as the home, pets, siblings, personal descriptions, routine activities, leisure activities, chores, pocket money, holidays.

 What other topics usually studied by initial learners could be grouped together to make valid texts?